ShapeOfMatter/MultiChor/README.md

 Choreographies aren't just easier to write than distributed programs, they're automatically deadlock-free!

-TODO uses some of the same conventions and internal machinery as [HasChor](https://github.com/gshen42/HasChor), but the API is incompatible and can express more kinds of choreographic behavior.
+TODO uses some of the same conventions and internal machinery as [HasChor](https://github.com/gshen42/HasChor), but the API is incompatible and TODO can express more kinds of choreographic behavior.

 - The heart of the TODO library is a choreography monad `Choreo ps m a`.
   - `ps` is a type-level list of parties participating in the choreography,